MoveGB/personal-development/frameworks/engineering/qualityanalyst.md

           - "Works as part of a squad, focuses on tasks that contribute to squad goals"
           - "Tries to unblock themselves first before seeking help"
           - "Manages their own time effectively, prioritises their workload well, on time for meetings, aware when blocking others and unblocks"
-          - "Contributes to a well functioning squad and discipline by picking ups tasks that need to be done to unblock.
+          - "Contributes to a well functioning squad and guild by picking ups tasks that need to be done to unblock.
 Pairs with others if unable to complete task alone"
           - "Solves small/medium problems"
       - level: 3
         criteria: